gschup/bevy_ggrs/README.md

 ⚠️Disclaimer⚠️: bevy_ggrs is in a very early stage.
 This plugin currently depends on the latest bevy developments and is thus incompatible with bevy releases on crates.io.
 Once bevy 0.6 releases, I will also make a stable release!

+## Thanks

+to [bevy_backroll](https://github.com/HouraiTeahouse/backroll-rs/tree/main/bevy_backroll) and [bevy_rollback](https://github.com/jamescarterbell/bevy_rollback) for figuring out pieces of the puzzle that made bevy_GGRS possible.
+Special thanks to the helpful folks in the bevy discord, providing useful help and pointers all over the place.

 ## Licensing

 Bevy_GGRS is dual-licensed under either